 I really appreciate what I heard Harvest Director Tim Geiger say on the subject recently.
 In a meeting he spoke at as a guest of our Presbytery Study Committee, he noted that while he would not use that language, he also recognized that it was a matter of sanctification in understanding for many.
 Tim knows, as do I, that people are in a lot of different places in this journey to wholeness and listening to them with compassion and patience is a must as we seek to serve people.

-Side B leaders like Rosaria Butterfield and Christopher Yuan have exprssed important and sometimes critical differences between their position and that of other Side B leaders like Wesley Hill and Ron Belgau.
+Widely cited leaders like Rosaria Butterfield and Christopher Yuan, who prior to their becoming Christians identified as lesbian or homosexal, have exprssed important and sometimes critical differences between their position and that of other Side B leaders like Wesley Hill and Ron Belgau.
 I respect everyone engaged in this discussion so very much that I’d suggest that they all, along with the very able Mark Yarhouse and John Freeman, have so much in common that they belong around the table conferring with one another with a view to helping us all better grasp reality and how to serve Christ and his people.

 The Side B Christians I know who do use ‘Gay Christian’ language are simply seeking to be both honest about their faith and their ongoing struggle when they have not experienced a change of direction in terms of desire as they continue to pursue walking with Jesus.